An approach to categorification of Verma modules: Categorification of the Verma module

 All results from \S\ref{ssec:completedG0} apply for Quillen exact categories if the category admits unions and intersections of admissible objects.
 That is whenever there are short exact sequences

 in $\cC$ then there are also short exact sequences

 in $\cC$.

 \begin{defn} Let $c$ be either an integer or a formal parameter and define $\varepsilon_c$ to be zero if $c\in\bZ$ and to be 1 otherwise.
 Let $\Lambda_c = c - 2\bN_0$ be the support.
-A \emph{2-Verma module} for $\slt$ with heighest weight $c$ consists of a bigraded $\Bbbk$-linear idempotent complete, 2-category $\tM$ admitting a parity 2-functor $\Pi : \tM \rightarrow \tM$, where: \begin{itemize} \item The objects of $\tM$ are indexed by weights $\mu\in \Lambda_c$. \item There are identity 1-morphisms $\un_{\mu}$ for each $\mu$, as well as 1-morphisms $\F\un_\mu\colon\mu \to \mu -2$ in $\tM$ and their grading shift.
-We also assume that $\F\un_\mu$ has a right adjoint and define the 1-morphism $\E\un_\mu\colon \mu-2 \to \mu$ as a grading shift of a right adjoint of $F$,
+A \emph{2-Verma module} for $\slt$ with heighest weight $q^c$ consists of a bigraded $\Bbbk$-linear idempotent complete, 2-category $\tM$ admitting a parity 2-functor $\Pi : \tM \rightarrow \tM$, where: \begin{itemize} \item The objects of $\tM$ are indexed by weights $\mu\in \Lambda_c$. \item There are identity 1-morphisms $\un_{\mu}$ for each $\mu$, as well as 1-morphisms $\F\un_\mu\colon\mu \to \mu -2$ in $\tM$ and their grading shift.
+We also assume that $\F\un_\mu$ has a right adjoint and define the 1-morphism $\E \un_{\mu-2} \colon \mu-2 \to \mu$ as a grading shift of a right adjoint of $\F\un_\mu$,

-\item The $\Hom$-spaces between objects are locally additive, right complete, Quillen exact categories. \end{itemize} On this data we impose the following conditions: \begin{enumerate} \item The identity 1-morphism $\un_{\mu}$ of the object $\mu$ is isomorphic to the zero 1-morphism if $\mu\notin\Lambda_c$. \item The enriched $\HOM_{\tM}(\un_{\mu}, \un_{\mu})$ is bounded from below for all $\mu$. \item There is an exact sequence
+\item The $\Hom$-spaces between objects are locally additive, cone complete, Quillen exact categories. \end{itemize} On this data we impose the following conditions: \begin{enumerate} \item The identity 1-morphism $\un_{\mu}$ of the object $\mu$ is isomorphic to the zero 1-morphism if $\mu\notin\Lambda_c$. \item The enriched $\HOM_{\tM}(\un_{\mu}, \un_{\mu})$ is cone bounded for all $\mu$. \item There is an exact sequence

 where $\Q_\mu := \bigoplus_{k \ge 0} \Pi \un_\mu \brak{2k+1,0}$. \item For each $k \in \bN_0$, $\F^k\un_{\mu}$ carries a faithful action of the enlarged nilHecke algebra. \end{enumerate} \end{defn}

 Let $\cC_0$ be a full subcategory of an abelian category $\cA$.
 For all $i \ge 0$, define recursively $\cC_{i+1}$ as the full subcategory of $\cA$ containing all the objects of $\cC_i$ and all $B$ for all short exact sequence $0 \rightarrow A \rightarrow B \rightarrow C \rightarrow 0$ in $\cA$ with $A$ and $C$ in $\cC_i$.
 We call $\bigcup_i \cC_i$ the \emph{completion under extensions of $\cC_0$ in $\cA$}.
 It is clear that if $\cC_0$ is also additive, then its completion under extension is Quillen exact.